missionpinball/mpf-docs/docs/code/api_reference/misc_components/UtilityFunctions.md

 Recursively merge dictionaries.

-Used to merge dictionaries of dictionaries, like when we’re merging together the machine configuration files.
+Used to merge dictionaries of dictionaries, like when we're merging together the machine configuration files.
 This method is called recursively as it finds sub-dictionaries.

 For example, in the traditional python dictionary update() methods, if a dictionary key exists in the original and merging-in dictionary, the new value will overwrite the old value.